brooke-lampe/csce413-final-project/README.md

 5. Restart the server, and from PHP manager on IIS click on Check phpinfo().
 You should see a Phalcon module in the output.

 ### Backedn Installation
-1. Run the migration queries in `csce413\data-parser\data\migrations.sql`.
-Make sure that your `csce413` database is existent and EMPTY.
-2. Fill in your database by importing `csce413\data-parser\data\data.sql` in your `csce413` database.
-2. Clone the project in C:\ root directory or C:\inetpub directory.
+1. Clone the project in C:\ root directory or C:\inetpub directory.
 2. Right click on the project folder and go to the `secuirity` tab.
 Group and Users list should match the Group and Users list of C:\inetpub\wwwroot directory.
 So add the missing users.
 3. Open IIS.
 Under connection expand until you select `Sites`.
 Right click and select `Add Website`.
 4. Enter Site name, set the physical path to the `csce413\backend` folder, and set host name `csce413.loc`.
 5. Open hosts file in `C:\Windows\System32\drivers\etc` and add `127.0.0.1 csce413.loc` at the end of the file.
 6. Create a MySQL database with the name `csce413`.
 7. Change the database password in app/config/config.php with your MySQL root user password.
+8. Run the migration queries in `csce413\data-parser\data\migrations.sql`.
+Make sure that your `csce413` database is existent and EMPTY.
+9. Fill in your database by importing `csce413\data-parser\data\data.sql` in your `csce413` database.
-8. Restart the server and test the API by navigating to `csce413.loc/api/cities`.
+10. Restart the server and test the API by navigating to `csce413.loc/api/cities`.
 A list of cities should be returned.

 ### Frontend Installation